hauni97/phala-miner-scripts/README.md

 # phala-miner-scripts
-Scripts to fix bugs conveniently and other enhancements
+Scripts to fix bugs conveniently and other enhancements to be added soon.